 Finally, the converted data is imported in the target system.

 From floppy disk to one data model

 The exchange of information has since it’s early days always been a main theme in Information Technology.
 In the 80’s this started with simple file exchange on floppy disks.
 In the 90’s the dominant methods for exchange became email and ftp.

 It wasn’t until the 2000’s that vendors started to implement standard API’s (often using SOAP) for exchanging information.
 Although widely used (even until today), the vendor specific approach led to a fragmented market in which it is difficult to get information in or out of systems.

 While things improved for markets in which structured content played an important role; unstructured content (e.g. documents & files) remained problematic.
-A major attempt at standardising information exchange between repositories for unstructured content was made with the CMIS standard.
+A major attempt at standardizing information exchange between repositories for unstructured content was made with the CMIS standard.
 Unfortunately, the standard never became widely adopted.
-It suffered from being complex, vendor’s having different views on how to implement it, and most importantly: not having a standardised way of representing the actual content.
+It suffered from being complex, vendor’s having different views on how to implement it, and most importantly: not having a standardized way of representing the actual content.